streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 Even more complex ones using different class bases are possible.
 Such as what was needed by the [address quest](https://github.com/streetcomplete/StreetComplete/blob/master/app/src/main/java/de/westnordost/streetcomplete/quests/address/AddAddressStreet.kt) or the [crossing quest](https://github.com/streetcomplete/StreetComplete/blob/master/app/src/main/java/de/westnordost/streetcomplete/quests/crossing/AddCrossing.kt) but it is better to start from something simpler.

 It allows it to make complex geometry checks, but writing them is also far more complex.

+## `enabledInCountries`

+Some quests should be enabled only in some countries or disabled in a specific countries.

+[`override val enabledInCountries = NoCountriesExcept("SE")`](app/src/main/java/de/westnordost/streetcomplete/quests/accepts_cash/AddAcceptsCash.kt) - enabled only in Sweden.

+[`override val enabledInCountries = AllCountriesExcept("US", "CA")`](app/src/main/java/de/westnordost/streetcomplete/quests/address/AddHousenumber.kt) - not enabled in USA and Canada